AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_object.rst

 The report also includes a short header, which features a global coverage count with respect to the total number of lines with associated code, as well as an indication of the assessed criterion.
-The example below is an example of report obtained for our Assert unit:
+Below is an example of report obtained for our Assert unit:

 .. code-block:: ada